Monarda didyma

 The name beebalm is said to come from the use of an extract from the plant that was traditionally used to heal and soothe injuries, including bee stings.
 This is more likely to be the origin of its common name.
 The leaves can be used to season meat.
 Though a bit bitter, the taste is like a combination of mint and oregano.
 The plant has a long history of medicinal use.
 The crushed leaves exude fragrant oil.

 This species grows on the edges of moist woods and thickets, especially along stream banks.
 It is found primarily in northeastern United States and south to Georgia in the mountains, and also in the states of Washington and Oregon.
-It is found in most areas of Pennsylvania
+It is found in most areas of Pennsylvania.

-The plant is known to contain the antiseptic Thymol, commonly used in modern mouthwashes.
-The beebalm has been extensively cultivated into gardens, often outside its natural range, and has escaped cultivation in these places.
+The plant is known to contain the antiseptic thymol, commonly used in modern mouthwashes.
+Scarlet beebalm has been extensively cultivated into gardens, often outside its natural range, and has escaped cultivation in these places.
 It is also considered a good companion plant for tomato gardens, protecting the tomato against disease and improving its taste.
 Unlike other types of mints it is not especially aggressive in spreading to dominate a garden.
 This species, however, is prone to powdery mildew when it grows in damp places with high humidity.

 Present throughout the state.